ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 positions for a specific heliostat group (see :ref:`Artist Under the Hood<artist_under_hood>`).
 Similarly, there is one tensor containing all aim points, and so on.
 To address a specific heliostat, it is important to know its index.

-To activate one or more heliostats for the alignment process or ray tracing, you can mark the entry at the corresponding heliostat index with a 1 in the ``active_heliostats_mask`` tensor:
+To activate one or more heliostats for the alignment process or ray tracing, you can mark the corresponding entries in the ``active_heliostats_mask`` tensor at the heliostats' indices with a 1 :

 .. code-block::